 PLEASE NOTE: Re-sellers normally make the statement that All Sales Final, due to the inclusion of the solar film.
-So, if your not happy with the results - your stuck.
+So, if you are not happy with the results - you're stuck.

-The Solar Set Up: Both the K-line and Continuum filters were used with the same telescope, a ZWO-ASI174mm Camera, a Baader ND 3.0 filter, and a Baader Herschel Wedge mounted on a 80mm refactor.
+The Solar Set Up: Both the K-line and Continuum filters were used with the same telescope, a ZWO-ASI174mm Camera, a Baader ND 3.0 filter, and a Baader Herschel Wedge mounted on an 80mm refractor.
 This helps keep the playing field even, with images taken with the same optics.

 Regardless of which filter you use you must have the necessary "white light" filter in place, either at the front or use a Solar wedge.
-With the Calcium K-Line it comes with a 8 x 11 sheet of Baader's ND-3 solar film, regarded as very good quality.
+With the Calcium K-Line, it comes with an 8 x 11 sheet of Baader's ND-3 solar film, regarded as very good quality.

-Because both the K-Line and Continuum filters do not have tuning adjustments your images are based on the activity of the sun that day; unlike HA Pressure tuned setups, you can not "tune" anything to increase detail with these screw in filters.
-Best you can hope for is use the exposure and contrast setting on your capture camera, or obviously in post processing to bring out the details.
+Because both the K-Line and Continuum filters do not have tuning adjustments your images are based on the activity of the sun that day; unlike HA Pressure tuned setups, you can not "tune" anything to increase detail with these screw-in filters.
+The best you can hope for is use the exposure and contrast setting on your capture camera, or obviously in post-processing to bring out the details.